 In many conference calls, the conversation is dominated by only a few people.
 Louder voices drown out quieter ones, and true interactivity can be hard to come by.
 The 80/20 rule often comes into play — 80 percent of participants remain silent, while 20 percent do the talking.

 The fix: Create a “pass the microphone” structure to the call that gives every participant an opportunity to speak.
 People who aren’t contributing should be excused from future calls.

-Also, get people involved in meaningful ways and be positive, as this article on the Harvard Business review suggests.
+Also, get people involved in meaningful ways and be positive, as this article on Reuters suggests.
 “Demonstrate that all ideas are valuable by restating important points.
 Thank people who are usually reticent for their comments.”

 Reason #2: Participants Try to Get Too Much Done

 Many times, participants will be checking messages, picking away at work, and fielding emails during the conference call.
 As a result, attention levels drop, and productive participation wanes.

 The fix: Set ground rules, letting participants know their full attention is required and that multitasking is actually counter-productive.